Papa John’s International (NASDAQ:PZZA) PT Raised to $155.00

-Other analysts have also recently issued reports about the company.
-Stephens upped their price target on Papa John’s International from $136.00 to $155.00 and gave the company an “overweight” rating in a research report on Thursday.
-Deutsche Bank Aktiengesellschaft cut Papa John’s International from a “buy” rating to a “hold” rating and set a $136.00 price target on the stock. in a research report on Friday.
-They noted that the move was a valuation call.
-BTIG Research upped their price target on Papa John’s International from $115.00 to $135.00 and gave the company a “buy” rating in a research report on Tuesday, August 3rd.
-Loop Capital began coverage on Papa John’s International in a research report on Tuesday, October 5th.
-They issued a “buy” rating and a $147.00 price target on the stock.
-Finally, TheStreet cut Papa John’s International from a “b-” rating to a “c” rating in a research report on Wednesday, August 11th.
-Four equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
-Based on data from MarketBeat, the company currently has an average rating of “Buy” and an average target price of $134.46.
+Several other research firms have also recently weighed in on PZZA.
+Wedbush lifted their target price on Papa John’s International from $130.00 to $140.00 and gave the company an “outperform” rating in a research note on Wednesday, September 29th.
+BTIG Research lifted their target price on Papa John’s International from $115.00 to $135.00 and gave the company a “buy” rating in a research note on Tuesday, August 3rd.
+BMO Capital Markets lifted their target price on Papa John’s International from $120.00 to $130.00 and gave the company an “outperform” rating in a research note on Friday, August 6th.
+UBS Group lifted their target price on Papa John’s International from $104.00 to $114.00 and gave the company a “neutral” rating in a research note on Wednesday, August 4th.
+Finally, TheStreet cut Papa John’s International from a “b-” rating to a “c” rating in a research note on Wednesday, August 11th.
+Five equities research analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+Based on data from MarketBeat, the stock currently has an average rating of “Buy” and a consensus price target of $142.43.

-In other Papa John’s International news, Director Jeffrey C. Smith sold 700,000 shares of the business’s stock in a transaction on Thursday, August 19th.
+In related news, Director Jeffrey C. Smith sold 700,000 shares of the business’s stock in a transaction that occurred on Thursday, August 19th.
 The stock was sold at an average price of $112.00, for a total value of $78,400,000.00.
-Following the transaction, the director now owns 13,751 shares of the company’s stock, valued at $1,540,112.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Following the completion of the sale, the director now directly owns 13,751 shares in the company, valued at approximately $1,540,112.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
 16.50% of the stock is currently owned by insiders.

 Papa John’s International, Inc operates and franchises pizza delivery and carryout restaurants.
 It operates through the following segments: Domestic Company-Owned Restaurants, North America Commissaries, North America Franchising, and International Operations.
 The Domestic Company-Owned Restaurants segment consists of the operations of all domestic company-owned restaurants and derives its revenues principally from retail sales of pizza and side items, including breadsticks, cheese sticks, chicken poppers and wings, dessert items, and canned or bottled beverages.